 Participants Karen Jackson, Associate Provost, Indigenous of Moondani Balluk education unit at Victoria University is a Yorta Yorta/Dja Wurrung woman, and Rhiannon Jackson Dalglish who works at Aboriginal Housing Victoria in Fitzroy, met when Rhiannon contacted Karen about a funeral.
 After delving into ‘family secrets’ surrounding her father, who was adopted, she realised her connection with Karen as a cousin.
 They refer to ‘apical ancestors’, those before white settlement and thus at the apex of aboriginal civilisation, and their stories detail the complexities of familial relationships as tangled as the sapling trunks that James shows surrounding them as they climb together through Country.

 James Henry’s work approaches his subjects with due respect.
-It is documentary, verging on public relations imagery in some respects, though with deep sincerity, and while he imitates neither, her is evidence that he draws on his inspirations in Gregory Crewdson’s narrative arrangements and painter Eugene von Guerard’s sense of the land as spectacle.
+It is documentary, verging on public relations imagery in some respects, though with deep sincerity, and while he imitates neither, there is evidence that he draws inspiration from Gregory Crewdson‘s narrative arrangements and painter Eugene von Guerard‘s sense of the land as spectacle.
 While many examples of his work demonstrate a willingness to be creatively adventurous, and some might wonder what a Tracey Moffatt, Brenda Croft, Michael Riley, or Wayne Quilliam might have made of the project, the scope of the undertaking and its inherent sensitivities are handled with a forthright and sympathetic candour, to make a document with high local relevance that contributes to an issue that is attracting ever-increasing attention.
 This is a photographer worth keeping an eye on!